Our past is behind us. Fri 01 July 2022

 Stearne claimed to have conducted a body search of Adam Sabie at the behest of some of the villagers and to have found near his fundament ‘one Teate of the greatest length that ever he sawe upon the body of any man’.

-17th century witch-finders inspected defendants for extra nipples and for 'teats' near the anus.
+We're told 17th century witch-finders usually inspected suspects for extra nipples and for 'teats' near the anus.
 They were looking for what they called 'the Devil's Mark' or 'the Witch's Mark'.

 From Witches Mark - History of Massachusetts: